eromatiya/A-Personal-Arch-Installation-Guide/README.md

 ```

 ### Disk Partitioning

-**Verify the boot mode**
+#### Verify the boot mode

 If UEFI mode is enabled on an UEFI motherboard, Archiso will boot Arch Linux accordingly via systemd-boot.
 To verify this, list the efivars directory:

 ```bash
 $ ls /sys/firmware/efi/efivars
 ```

-**Check the drives**
+#### Check the drives

 The most common main drive is **sda**.

 ```bash
 $ lsblk
 ```

-**Let’s clean up our main drive to create new partitions for our installation**
+#### Let’s clean up our main drive to create new partitions for our installation

 ```bash
 $ gdisk /dev/sda
 ```

 Press <kbd>x</kbd> to enter **expert mode**.
 Then press <kbd>z</kbd> to *zap* our drive.
 Then hit <kbd>y</kbd> when prompted about wiping out GPT and blanking out MBR.

 **NOTE:**
-Remember that pressing <kbd>x</kbd> button will put you to *expert mode* and <kbd>z</kbd> will *zap* or wipe-out the drive. **Think carefully before pressing <kbd>Y</kbd> you can't undo this!**
+Remember that pressing <kbd>x</kbd> button will put you to *expert mode* and <kbd>z</kbd> will *zap* or wipe-out the drive. **Think carefully before pressing <kbd>Y</kbd>!
+This CAN'T be undone!**

-**Now let’s create our partitions**
+#### Now let’s create our partitions

 ```bash
 $ cgdisk
 ```

 Enter the device filename of your main drive, e.g. `/dev/sda`.
 Just press <kbd>Return</kbd> when warned about damaged GPT.

 Now we should be presented with our main drive showing the partition number, partition size, partition type, and partition name.
 If you see list of partitions, delete all those first.

-**Let’s create our boot partition**
+#### Let’s create our boot partition

 	 +   Hit New from the options at the bottom.
 	 +   Just hit enter to select the default option for the first sector.
 	 +   Now the partion size - Arch wiki recommends 200-300 MB for the boot + size.
 Let’s make it 500MiB or 1GB in case we need to add more OS to our machine.
 I’m gonna assign mine with 1024MiB.
 Hit enter.
 	 +   Set GUID to **EF00**.
 Hit enter.
 	 +   Set name to boot.
 Hit enter.
 	 +   Now you should see the new partition in the partitions list with a partition type of EFI System and a partition name of boot.
 You will also notice there is 1007KB above the created partition.
 That is the MBR.
 Don’t worry about that and just leave it there.

-**Create the swap partition**
+#### Create the swap partition

 	 +   Hit New again from the options at the bottom of partition list.
 	 +   Just hit enter to select the default option for the first sector.
 	 +   For the swap partition size, it is advisable to have 1.5 times the size of your RAM.
 I have 8GB of RAM so I’m gonna put 12GiB for the partition size.
 Hit enter.
 	 +   Set GUID to **8200**.
 Hit enter.
 	 +   Set name to swap.
 Hit enter.

-**Create the root partition**
+#### Create the root partition

 	 +   Hit New again.
 	 +   Hit enter to select the default option for the first sector.
 	 +   Hit enter again to input your root size.
 	 +   Also hit enter for the GUID to select default.
 	 +   Then set name of the partition to root.

-**Create the home partition**
+#### Create the home partition

 	 +   Hit New again.
 	 +   Hit enter to select the default option for the first sector.
 	 +   Hit enter again to use the remainder of the disk.
 	 +   Also hit enter for the GUID to select default.
 	 +   Then set name of the partition to home.

 Lastly, hit **Write** at the bottom of the patitions list to *write the changes* to the disk.
 Type `yes` to *confirm* the write command.
 Now we are done partitioning the disk.
 Hit **Quit** *to exit cgdisk*.

 ### FORMATTING PARTITIONS

-**Let’s see the new partition list**
+#### Let’s see the new partition list

 ```bash
 $ lsblk